talex5/libnetwork/docs/design.md

 ## Goal

-libnetwork project will follow Docker and Linux philosophy of developing small, highly modular and composable tools that work well independently.
+The libnetwork project follows the Docker and Linux philosophy of developing small, highly modular and composable tools that work well independently.
 Libnetwork aims to satisfy that composable need for Networking in Containers.

 ## The Container Network Model